-- What new tasks does the solution create? – Define who will do what job that needs to be done after vulnerabilities are found.
+- What new tasks does the solution create? – Define who will do what job needs to be done after vulnerabilities are found.

 - What tasks will be eliminated? – Maybe you have an internal penetration tester that can focus more time teaching secure coding practices to fellow developers instead of manual testing to identify potential vulnerabilities.

 - Who manages the application? the application? – You need a Key User who knows the application in and out and can guide all other users.
-The Key User should also delegate new tasks arising that aren’t defined yet.
+The Key User should also delegate new tasks that aren’t defined yet.

-- Who does the remediation – You could have a few developers remediating certain types of potential vulnerabilities to make them become experts on these vulnerabilities, or you could have every developer correcting their own code to make them better at secure programming.
+- Who does the remediation – You could have a few developers remediating certain types of potential vulnerabilities to make them experts on these vulnerabilities, or you could have every developer correcting their own code to make them better at secure programming.

-- How will the knowledge be transferred into future projects? – The project leader or key user should manage a knowledge base that your developers can use in their daily work.
+- How will the knowledge be transferred to future projects? – The project leader or key user should manage a knowledge base that your developers can use in their daily work.
 In the best case, such information is already provided with the tool.

 - What if a breach still happens? – How will you quickly solve the problem and be open to your users and the public about it?
 How will you get back to your feet and regain your customers’ trust?

 Our main suggestion for the work with a web application security solution: Learn from it!
-Most tools provide valuable feedback for developers that they can use to get better at secure coding practices for their future projects.
+Most tools provide valuable feedback for developers that they can use to better secure coding practices for their future projects.
 Maybe you can even get a workshop for these practices from your solution provider!

 Monitor the outcome